mkbabb/parse-that/README.md

 # Parse That [Thang](https://oldinterneticons.tumblr.com/post/679136268174688256/go-mouse-fuck-that-thang)

 Parser combinators for TypeScript.
 Write your language in BBNF (better backus-naur form) and parse with ease.
-Handles left recursion, right recursion, and left factoring.
+Handles left recursion and left factoring.
+Performance focused whilst maintaining readability and ease of use.

-Does what basically every other parser combinator library does, with a few extra features and optimizations.
-Focused on performance as much as possible, though combinators are always going to be slower than a custom flattened parser.

 ## Usage